echasnovski/mini.nvim/readmes/mini-sessions.md

 - Works using `:mksession` (`'sessionoptions'` is fully respected).
 - Implements both global (from configured directory) and local (from current directory) sessions.
+- No automated new session creation.
+Use `MiniSessions.write()` manually.
-- Autoread default session (local if detected, latest written otherwise) if Neovim was called without intention to show something else.
+- Autoread default session (local if detected, else latest written global) if Neovim was called without intention to show something else.
 - Autowrite currently read session before quitting Neovim.
 - Configurable severity level of all actions.